 How to smoke mushrooms on your stove top!
 Elevate your vegan and vegetarian mains with Smoked Mushrooms!
 This simple easy technique requires no special equipment and can be made on your stovetop.
 Add flavor, complexity and depth to dishes you are already making, in 15-20 minutes!

-Place the pot on the stove and turn to medium high or high heat.
+- Place the pot on the stove and turn to medium high or high heat.
 Leave uncovered until you see smoke.
 TURN HOOD ON!
 Once you see smoke, then tightly cover.
-Wait one minute, then turn heat to medium.
+Wait 30 seconds, then turn heat to medium.

-Then cook the mushrooms as you normally would- either sauting in olive oil or butter, or roasting.
-If adding to soups, or broth based soups, just drop them in as they are.
+- Then cook the mushrooms as you normally would- either sauteeing in olive oil or butter, or roasting.
+If adding to soups, or broth-based soups, just drop them in as they are.

 If your wood chips are large chunks, try to cut them down a bit.
 I just use a sharp chefs knife.
 Or try a meat tenderizer ( or hammer), to break them apart.
 You want small pieces of wood here for a faster smoke point.

-I find the subtler wood flavors are better with mushrooms.
+I find subtler wood flavors are better with mushrooms.